Common Car Insurance Scams

 HOW TO AVOID THIS CAR INSURANCE SCAM

-• Request a Detailed Estimate: Ask for a written breakdown of all parts and labor before agreeing to any repairs.
+• Request a Detailed Estimate: Get a written breakdown of parts and labor costs before any work begins.

-• Inspect Repairs Before Payment: Review the completed work and match it against the invoice to ensure everything promised was actually done.
+• Inspect Repairs Before Payment: Compare completed work against the invoice line by line before paying.

 5. The Bad Samaritan